andreinwald/server-health/README.md

 # Server Health
-## Reading server status like CPU, Free RAM memory and Disk space on PHP
+## Reading server status like CPU temperature, Free RAM memory and Disk space on PHP

 No exec() execution needed.
 Only reading files like /proc/meminfo